arcus/PBJ/agenda.md

 1. Make a copy of the `PBJ_text.txt` file.
 2. Change file extension from `.txt` to `.md`.
 3. Rename the file if you want.
-4. Toggle Markdown Preview to the file you are editing.
+4. Toggle Markdown Preview to the file you are editing using the button in the upper right of the development screen.

 ### Text Formatting
 - headings